Unitary equivalences for reductive p-adic groups: Geometric graded Hecke algebras and linear independence

 We go back to our setting.
 Set $K=\bC[W]$ first.
 For every $\mu\in \widehat W,$ let $\Gamma_\mu$ be the inertia group, and fix a family of isomorphisms $\{a^\mu_\gamma:\mu\to~ ^{\gamma^{-1}}\!\mu\}_{\gamma\in\Gamma_\mu}.$ Since the action of $\Gamma$ on $W$ comes from the action of $\Gamma$ on the root datum, we have the following lemma.

-\begin{lemma} In the notation of theorem \ref{t:3.5}, if $\mu=\mu(e,\phi)\in\widehat W,$ for some $e\in\fg_N$ and $\phi\in \widehat A(e)_\C L,$ then for every $\gamma\in\Gamma$ we have $^\gamma\!\mu=\mu(\gamma e,^\gamma\!\phi).$ \end{lemma}
+\begin{lemma} In the notation of Theorem \ref{t:3.5}, if $\mu=\mu(e,\phi)\in\widehat W,$ for some $e\in\fg_N$ and $\phi\in \widehat A(e)_\C L,$ then for every $\gamma\in\Gamma$ we have $^\gamma\!\mu=\mu(\gamma e,^\gamma\!\phi).$ \end{lemma}

-When $\bH$ has equal parameters, this statement is a particular case of propositions 2.6.1 and 2.7.3 in \cite{Re}.
-In more generality, one can follow the analogous argument using the construction of the $W$-action from \cite{L2} 3.4, 8.1, and the formal functorial properties of equivariant homology from section 1 in \cite{L2}.
+When $\bH$ has equal parameters, this statement is a particular case of \cite[Propositions 2.6.1 and 2.7.3]{Re}.
+In more generality, one can follow the analogous argument using the construction of the $W$-action from \cite[3.4, 8.1]{L2}, and the formal functorial properties of equivariant homology from \cite[section 1]{L2}.

 Now, let us specialize to $K=\bH,$ so that $K'=\bH'.$ Assume $V$ is a tempered module of $\bH$ with real central character.
 Then also $^\gamma\!
-V$ is tempered with real central character for any $\gamma\in \Gamma.$ By proposition \ref{p:3.6}, there exists a unique lowest $W-$type of $V$, call it $\mu=\mu(e,\phi)$, which appears with multiplicity one.
+V$ is tempered with real central character for any $\gamma\in \Gamma.$ By Proposition \ref{p:3.6}, there exists a unique lowest $W-$type of $V$, call it $\mu=\mu(e,\phi)$, which appears with multiplicity one.
 To emphasize this correspondence, we write $V=V({e,\phi}).$

 \begin{proposition} We have $\Gamma_{V(e,\phi)}=\Gamma_{\mu(e,\phi)}.$ Moreover, the factor set for $\Gamma_{V(e,\phi)}$ can be chosen to be equal to the factor set for $\Gamma_{\mu(e,\phi)}.$ \end{proposition}